- Driver’s licence and record

 Step 4: Conduct a vehicle walk-through

 Make sure your employee is familiar and comfortable with all aspects of their vehicle.
 Use our Driving for Work Tool Kit to show them how to adjust the driver’s seat and mirrors.
 Show them how to use all the vehicle parts properly.
 This may include gears, safety features, trailers, and equipment like a 2-way radio, winch or load securing device.

 Check your employee’s driving skills with a ride-along assessment.
 You need to know if their skills and behaviour are suitable before they do any driving for work.

 Step 6: Schedule a follow-up meeting

 Orientation and training give employees a lot of information.
 They probably won’t be able to remember everything.
-You could do a series of sessions instead of one in-depth orientation.
-But your new hire will have questions and need clarity either way.
+To help them, you could do a series of sessions instead of one in-depth orientation.
+Your new hire will have questions and need clarity either way.
 Schedule a meeting afterwards to go over things.